The population equations

 for biology and ecology

-µ is the population's “biological potential” in watts; S is the population's “engeny” in watts per kgs per “biomole”; U = ∫M dt, and is the quantity of biological matter in the population's mass flux at that moment, t, in kgs; V is “visible presence”, the inverse of the population's specific Gibbs energy in kgs per joule; N is entity number in the population in “biomoles”.
+µ is the population's “biological potential” in watts; S is the population's “engeny” in watts per kgs per unit population size, i.e. per “biomole”; Ut = ∫M dt, and is the quantity of biological matter held by the population through its mass flux over that given time interval in kgs; V is “visible presence”, the unit energy density and the inverse of the population's specific Gibbs energy in kgs per joule; N is entity number in the population expressed as a multiple of the unit population size, and so in “biomoles”.

 Explanation